640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Essential tremor disorder is a nerve disorder.
-It is also called a trembling disorder.
-It causes a person’s hands, head, trunk, voice, or legs to shake rhythmically.
-It’s often confused with Parkinson disease.
+Essential tremor (ET) is a neurological disorder that causes your hands, head, trunk, voice, and/or legs to shake rhythmically.
+It is often confused with Parkinson disease.

-Essential tremor is most common in people older than 65.
-But it can affect people at any age.
-The condition seems to run in families.
+ET is most common among people older than age 65, but it can affect people at any age.

-People with essential tremor have shaking and trembling at different times and in different cases.
-But some symptoms are common to all.
-Here are symptoms you might have:
+If you have ET, you will experience shaking and trembling at different times and in different situations, but some characteristics are common to all.
+Here is what you might typically experience:

 Here are different signs of essential tremor:

-Your health care provider will ask you questions about your medical and family history.
-He or she will also look at your trembling symptoms.
-Your provider will probably need to rule out other conditions that could cause the shaking or trembling.
-For example, tremors can be symptoms of diseases like hyperthyroidism or Parkinson disease.
-Your provider might also test you for these diseases.
+Your rapid, uncontrollable trembling, as well as questions about your medical and family history, can help your health care provider determine if you have familial ET.
+He or she will probably need to rule out other conditions that could cause shaking or trembling.
+For example, tremors could be symptoms of diseases, such as hyperthyroidism.
+Your health care provider might test you for those, as well.

 In some cases, the tremors might be related to other factors.
-To find out for sure, your provider may have you:
+To find out for certain, your health care provider may have you try to:

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.